 The Japanese language is rich and diverse, reflecting the complexity and depth of Japanese culture and society.
 In the field of politics, there is a vast vocabulary that captures the nuances of governmental practices, ideologies, and public debates.

-This article explores 100 fundamental Japanese words related to politics, providing a comprehensive overview of how the Japanese discuss and understand political issues.
-From historical terms to contemporary neologisms, this selection offers a fascinating panorama of political language in Japan.
+This article explores 100 fundamental Japanese words related to politics, providing a comprehensive view of how the Japanese discuss and understand political issues.
+From historical terms to contemporary neologisms, this selection offers a fascinating overview of political language in Japan.

 Curious to know how politics works in Japan?
 We recommend reading our article: Politics of Japan – How does the government work?